coldfix/website/2017/02/21/postfix-dovecot.rst

 and dovecot, so do I write yet another one?

-Truth is many of those guides didn't do too much explaining of the workings behind the shown configuration and so I on my own when trying to implement a variant according to my needs.
+Truth is many of those guides didn't do too much explaining of the workings behind the shown configuration and so I was still on my own when trying to implement a variant according to my needs.

 I will try to explain the things as I understood them and I hope to give some rationale why I did what I did.
 More importantly, I will point out where I